Amankr2099/ChatWaves/README.md

 # Chatwaves

-A real-time chat application built with ReactJS and Firebase
+A real-time chat application built with ReactJS and Firebase.

 ## Features